WebinarUnlocking growth outside the US - 24 July Join us

 Everyone enjoys getting a good discount.
 But, while offering discounts may make customers feel good about purchases made, it’s not always the best customer acquisition strategy for certain businesses.
-Data suggests using unnecessary discounts can have a negative impact on nurturing loyal customers for your business.

 What is discount pricing?